RamonBlue/RBPhoto/README.md

 ## Install
 * Drag RBPhoto/Core under your project if you just want to use the image view
-* Drag entire RBPhoto folder under your project if you want use the photo browser, add libz.tbd
+* Drag entire RBPhoto folder under your project if you want to use the photo browser, add libz.tbd

 ## Requirements
 iOS7+ & iPhone & Xcode7